 Leasing solar helps you save on your utility bill.
 When you use clean energy from your solar power system, you draw less power from the electricity grid, which means you're using fewer fossil fuels.

-The Disadvantages of a Solar Lease
+The Disadvantages of Solar Leasing

 Reduced Savings Potential